-The California Bay leaf offers a good source of vitamin A, vitamin C, vitamin B6, calcium, iron and dietary fiber.
-The California Bay leaf has been used for various medicinal purposes such as inflammation, headache, as an immunity booster and to sooth tooth and stomach aches.
+California bay leaves are a good source of vitamin A, vitamin C, vitamin B6, calcium, iron, and dietary fiber.
+They have also been used to help reduce symptoms of inflammation, headache, and to soothe tooth and stomach aches.

 Recipes that include Foraged California Bay Leaves.
 One is easiest, three is harder.